What is Financial Therapy?

 - Hoarding: A symptom of obsessive-compulsive disorder (OCD).
 Frost and Hartl (1996) provide the following defining features: the acquisition of and failure to discard a large number of possessions that appear to be useless or of limited value; living spaces sufficiently cluttered so as to preclude activities for which those spaces were designed; significant distress or impairment in functioning caused by the hoarding; reluctance or inability to return borrowed items; as boundaries blur, impulsive acquisitiveness could sometimes lead to kleptomania or stealing.

 Answer a few simple questions to see what your relationship with money looks like.
-Click on Let’s get started: If you can identify with one or several of these issues, please contact me for a complimentary consultation.
+Click on Let’s get started: to see if you can identify with one or several of these issues.
 I can be reached at email@example.com or 818.851.1293.